greggish/markdown-cv/index.md

 "Averting Tragedy of the Resource Directory Anti-Commons," The Cambridge Handbook of Commons Research Innovations, ed.
 Sheila Foster and Chrystie Swiney.
 (DC: Georgetown University Press, publication pending Fall 2020)

 `2017`
 "Community Resource Directories and the Future of Knowledge and Democracy," talk presented at Stanford's Data on Purpose.
-Viewable at: [https://vimeo.com/206682124#t=14m41s]
+Viewable at: <a>https://vimeo.com/206682124#t=14m41s</a>

 `2015`
 "An Open Data Approach to the Human Service Directory Problem," Bloomberg Data For Good Exchange.
-Available at: [https://www.academia.edu/16449530/An_Open_Data_Approach_to_the_Human_Service_Directory_Problem]
+Available at: <a>https://www.academia.edu/16449530/An_Open_Data_Approach_to_the_Human_Service_Directory_Problem</a>

 `2014`
-"With and Of and By and For," Civic Quarterly v2.
-Available at: [https://civicquarterly.com/article/with-and-of-and-by-and-for/]
+"With and Of and By and For," <i>Civic Quarterly</i> #2.
+Available at: <a>https://civicquarterly.com/article/with-and-of-and-by-and-for/</a>

-"Draw an API," Sunlight Foundation's OpenGov Voices blog, June 20th, 20134.
-Available at: [https://sunlightfoundation.com/2014/06/20/opengov-voices-draw-an-api-an-interpretation-of-open-data-by-tcampers/]
+"Draw an API," Sunlight Foundation's OpenGov Voices blog, June 20th, 2013.
+Available at: <a>https://sunlightfoundation.com/2014/06/20/opengov-voices-draw-an-api-an-interpretation-of-open-data-by-tcampers/</a>

 `2013`
 "Towards a Community Data Commons," Beyond Transparency, ed.
 Lauren Dyson and Brett Goldstein.
-(San Francisco: Code for America) Available at: [https://beyondtransparency.org/chapters/part-5/towards-a-community-data-commons/]
+(San Francisco: Code for America) Available at: <a>https://beyondtransparency.org/chapters/part-5/towards-a-community-data-commons/</a>

 `2012`
-"The DiscoTech as Public and Political Forum," Detroit Digital Justice Zine #3, p39-41.
-Available at: [https://issuu.com/mothercyborg/docs/discotechzine]
+"The DiscoTech as Public and Political Forum," with Jessie Posilkin, Detroit Digital Justice Zine #3, p39-41.
+Available at: <a>https://issuu.com/mothercyborg/docs/discotechzine</a>

 ## Education